SHE wanders in the April woods,

 Email Poem |

-Analysis and Comments on Agatha
+Comments, Analysis, and Meaning on Agatha

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Agatha here.